QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     c = A_inv * y
     norm(A * c - f.(x), Inf)

-To see the source of the issue, we can check to see condition number is astronomical.
+To see the source of the issue, note that the condition number is astronomical.

 .. code-block:: julia

     cond(A)

 At this point, you should be suspicious of the use of ``inv(A)`` since we have considered solving linear systems by taking the inverse as verboten.
-Indeed, this didn't help and we see the error drop dramatically.
+Indeed, this made things much worse  the error drop dramatically if we solve it as a linear system

 .. code-block:: julia